radical-cybertools/radical.pilot/docs/source/user_guide/remote_hpc_pilots.rst

 RADICAL-Pilot's remote capabilities are built to a large extend on top of SSH and SFTP.
 Pilot agents are transferred on-the-fly via SFTP and launched via SSH on the remote clusters.
-Once a Pilot agent has been started, the rest of the communication between RADICAL-Pilot and the agent happens through MongoDB (see diagram below).
+Once a pilot agent has been started, the rest of the communication between RADICAL-Pilot and the agent happens through MongoDB (see diagram below).